Glenn Ira Lord went home to be with the Lord on Tuesday, June 23rd, 2020 at the age of 89 in District Heights Maryland surrounded by family.

 He is preceded in death by his parents, Ira and Catherine Lord, and his siblings, Elva, Lucy, Charles, Lynn, Miles, Lela, Eileen, and Estill Lord, as well as his brothers Francis, Gordon, and Jerome Roget, and his baby sister Betty Catherine Lord.

-To plant a tree in memory of Glenn Ira Lord, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Glenn Ira Lord, please visit our Tree Store.